 I’m so grateful to Jasmine for her time and wisdom – there’s nothing as comforting as nourishing food eaten in good company.

 Jasmine has given talks at health resorts and trained with Jude Blereau (Whole Food Cooking).
 She really knows her stuff.
 Check out her mouthwatering recipes (like this raw vegan Snickers Cake) and health articles at Move Nourish Believe.

-To contact Jasmine for at-home or group cooking classes and food coaching, contact her on 0413 059 712.
-You can also visit:
+To contact Jasmine for at-home or group cooking classes and food coaching, phone or text her on 0413 059 712.